 El Parque de las Ciencias (The Science Park) is a 70,000 m² science centre and museum, located just a few minutes walk from the historic centre of Granada.
 Since its inauguration in 1995, it has been the most visited museum in Andalusia.
 More than 11 million people already know its facilities, a figure that has consolidated it as an international reference centre for scientific dissemination in southern Europe.
 It is open all year, from Tuesday to Sunday and holidays, and offers activities and exhibitions for all audiences.

-Our daughter has picked up a pamphlet at our hotel about the bio-dome at the Parque de la Ciencias in Granada and had be pushing to there ever since.
-On our last day in town we buckled under the pressure and decided to talk a gentle walk there (it is baking hot in Granada in the summer).
+Our daughter, Emily, picked up a pamphlet at our hotel about the bio-dome at the Parque de la Ciencias in Granada and had been pushing to go there ever since.
+On our last day in town, we buckled under the pressure and decided to talk a gentle walk there (it is baking hot in Granada in the summer

 Lemurs are shy animals and largely spend a lot of time clinging to each other and hugging trees, but on this day they had decided to venture out and explore their enclosure, using the handrails of the walkway to get around.
 They were very cute but I am sure would give you a nasty nip or scratch if you got too close.

 The birds in the Biodomo were free to roam.
 A Scarlet Ibis was busy nest building, not caring about the passing visitors and the cheeky toucan had a fondness for using the handrail as a perch.